Health Insurance in Malaysia for Expats: What You Need to Know in 2023

 A takaful contract states the nature of the risk and period of coverage.
 A takaful operator who charges a fee manages the fund.

-Participants make claims which are paid out of the takaful fund.
-Remaining surpluses—after making provisions for future claims—belong to the participants in the fund.
+Participants make claims that are paid out of the takaful fund.
+The remaining surpluses—after making provisions for future claims—belong to the participants in the fund.

 Conventional insurance differs in this aspect.
 The extra money and profits belong to the insurance company shareholders.

 Takaful is not religion-exclusive.
-You can buy it from many companies in Malaysia even if you’re not Muslim.
+You can buy Takaful insurance from many companies in Malaysia, even if you’re not a Muslim.

 • Emphasizes too much on profit distribution